 2-5.112 - Review of Appellate Briefs

-Before an appellate brief is filed in the court of appeals, the brief must be reviewed and edited by the AUSA supervising appellate matters, an appellate AUSA, or another AUSA with significant appellate experience.
+Before an appellate brief is filed in the court of appeals, the brief should be reviewed and edited by the AUSA supervising appellate matters, an appellate AUSA, or another AUSA with significant appellate experience.
 In appropriate circumstances, the draft brief should also be shared with the relevant Department appellate section for consultation.

 2-5.113 - Preparation for Oral Argument